The Importance of Contextual Learning

 What is contextual learning?

-Contextualized learning is a learning theory that is based on the notion that learning happens only when students are able to process new information in relation to their own frames of reference.
+Contextualized learning is a learning theory that is based on the notion that learning happens only when learners are able to process new information in relation to their own frames of reference.

 Contextualized teaching actively involves the learner in the learning activities and emphasises the fact that all learning can and should be applied knowledge.

-By combining content and context, learning impacts real life: the purpose of learning is clear and students can build on prior knowledge.
+By combining content and context, learning impacts real life: the purpose of learning is clear and employees can build on prior knowledge.

 Why use contextual learning strategies?

-Especially if your teaching and learning revolves around real-world contexts or relies on successful knowledge transfer and application, contextualized learning experiences can speed up the learning process overall.
+Especially if your teaching and learning processes revolve around real-world contexts or on successful knowledge transfer and application, contextualized learning experiences can speed up the learning process overall.

 Contextual learning emphasizes that learning best happens in multiple and meaningful contexts.
 This helps to relate abstract theory and concepts to practical, real-life settings.